Tartan Plaid Shawl Free Crochet Pattern

 And now, I am sharing the pattern with you all, free for anyone who wants to make one.
 I can’t wait to see what color scheme you will use!

 UPDATE!
-I since created a blue version of this shawl which is narrower, perfect for men, you can find the written pattern HERE.
+I since created a blue version of this shawl which is narrower, and perfect for men, you can find the written pattern of Crochet Plaid Scarf For Beginners here.
 I also made the video tutorial for this pattern, scroll down to the Video Resources section for the links to the full tutorial in 3 parts.

 About The Tartan Plaid Shawl